rfjakob/earlyoom/README.md

 any positive adjustments set in `/proc/*/oom_score_adj` to protect innocent victims (see below).

-See also: [nohang](https://github.com/hakavlad/nohang), written in Python and highly configurable.
+See also: [nohang](https://github.com/hakavlad/nohang), a similar project, written in Python and with additional features and configuration options.

 Why not trigger the kernel oom killer?
 --------------------------------------